There is an epidemic of anxiety especially among young women . Don’t worry: Help is on the way .

 Sable has been a practicing Buddhist for many years.
 “You realize that mindfulness practice is not separate from the rest of your life,” he says.
 “Mindfulness allows you to have a more generous view of yourself.”

-Currently, there are two main treatments which have been shown to be effective with anxiety disorders: Pharmacological treatment and a psychological therapy, Cognitive Behaviour Therapy (CBT).
+Currently, there are two main treatments which have been shown to be effective with anxiety disorders: Pharmacological treatment and a psychological therapy known as Cognitive Behaviour Therapy (CBT).
 Often they are used together, but each is effective on its own.

 Pharmacological treatment involves the use of prescribed medications such as antidepressants designed to reduce the symptoms associated with anxiety and panic.
 CBT consists of identifying the thoughts and thought patterns that make you anxious.
 You then challenge yourself to face the situations that you may have come to avoid.
 This is done in small, manageable steps, where you learn you can feel anxious in a particular situation and still be OK.

-If you think you may have an anxiety disorder, talk to your primary care physician and have a complete physical examination done in order to rule out the possibility that you may have another physical problem, counsels the Anxiety Disorders Association of Canada.
+If you think you may have an anxiety disorder, talk to your primary care physician and have a complete physical examination done in order to rule out the possibility that you may have another physical problem.